He1ios/Hax/Minecraft-Launcher(forge)/README.md

 Also you can run this launcher on a usb

-For all OS's choose linux

 This is in the folders

+MAC and linux are the same but for windows go with all OS's